ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

 ### Default purge tagging

-`ezplatform-http-cache` uses Repository API event subscribers to listen to events emitted on Repository operations, and depending on the operation triggers expiry on a specific tag or set of tags.
+`ibexa/http-cache` uses Repository API event subscribers to listen to events emitted on Repository operations, and depending on the operation triggers expiry on a specific tag or set of tags.

 For example on the move Location event the following tags are purged: